 Figure YFT-8.
-Kobe plot summarising the results for each of the models in the structural uncertainty grid.
-The points represent $\underline{SB}{latest}/\underline{SB}{MSY}$, the colours depict the models in the grid with the size composition weighting using divisors of 20 and 50.
+Kobe plot summarizing the results for each of the models in the structural uncertainty grid.
+The points represent $\underline{SB{latest}/SB{MSY}}$ , the colours depict the models in the grid with the size composition weighting using divisors of 20 and 50.

 Figure YFT-9.
-Kobe plot summarising the results for each of the models in the structural uncertainty grid.
-The points represent SB{recent}/SB{MSY} , the colours depict the models in the grid with the size composition weighting using divisors of 20 and 50.
+Kobe plot summarizing the results for each of the models in the structural uncertainty grid.
+The points represent SBrecent/SBMSY, the colours depict the models in the grid with the size composition weighting using divisors of 20 and 50.